 Not being assimilated by the Western weddings of luxurious modern wedding dresses and suits, royals still preserve Bhutanese customs by wearing traditional costumes.
 The bride puts on a national dress for Bhutanese women, Kira – a raw silk hand-woven traditional dress while the groom wears traditional yellow silk go – national attire for men.
 Furthermore, the whole ceremony is organized under the conventional Buddhist rituals and the main organizers are the monks and lamas at the Punakha Dzong.

 Fun Facts about The Bhutanese Marriage Custom & Culture

 Arranged Marriage in Bhutan

 In contemporary Bhutan, marriages based on family ties have been replaced by marriages based on mutual affection.
-From the twentieth century, partners have the freedom to arrange their marriage by themselves with no restriction from traditional customs.
+Since the twentieth century, partners have had the freedom to arrange their marriage by themselves with no restriction from traditional customs.

 Child Marriage in Bhutan

 The minimum age for marriage in modern Bhutan society is sixteen for women and twenty-one for men.
 Child marriage practice in Bhutan has been restricted and gradually abolished in accordance with the modernization of Bhutan.

 Inter-ethnic marriages, previously being forbidden, have been encouraged greatly in modern days; however, intercultural marriages or marriages of foreigners to Bhutanese citizens have been deprecated by bylaws and foreign spouses will not be entitled citizenship or citizen privilege.